DawnSpark7/DawnSpark7/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently working as a Lead at Davis Index Pvt.
+- 👨🏽‍💻 I’m currently working as a Developer at Davis Index Pvt.
 Ltd.
 - 🌱 I love to accel my knowledge in the field of web development and JavaScript is on steriods here ⚡
 - 🤔 My other interests are video-editing 📹, gaming 🎮 and developing some useful and cool stuff 👨‍💻
 - 💼 I have a Master's degree in Computer Science from Pune University.